Frequently asked questions about railway project connecting Turkey to Azerbaijan and Central Asia:

 Due to break of gauge, there are two options for transportation between Turkey and Azerbaijan/Georgia:

-- Loads will be transhipped from one wagon to other at Akhalkalaki.
+First option is transhipping the loads from one wagon to other at Akhalkalaki.
 Especially container trains will chose this way.

 Will passenger trains run on line?